LIVONIA, Mich. - Nine staff members have been charged in connection with the physical abuse of three mental health patients in Livonia.

 The alleged abuse took place at the Detroit-Wayne County Health Authority's COPE (community outreach for psychiatric emergencies) facility.
 Nine employees are involved in the case.
 Six of them are accused of either assaulting patients, strangling them or both.

 Those defendants are Wynton Dixon, Demetris Hunt, Kyle Jackson, Thomas May, Victor Peterson and Delvan Johnson.
 Peterson was a late add by prosecutors.
 When asked about his bond on Thursday, prosecutors spoke up.

 "I want to make the court aware that the defendant was recorded on video, so that's why I'm concerned," said the prosecutor.

 Johnson was added to the case Friday.

-The other three defendants are staff psychiatrist Dr. Hanumaiah Bandla, 64, of West Bloomfield, nurse Erma Owens, 79, of Inkster, and project manager Beth Ellen Sharlow, 51, of Redford Township.
+The other two defendants are staff psychiatrist Dr. Hanumaiah Bandla, 64, of West Bloomfield, and nurse Erma Owens, 79, of Inkster.
 They are accused of failing to report the staff members' abuse of the three men.

 The investigation started on March 17 when police and firefighters were called to the facility on the report of a fall.

 "The officers arrived.
 The injuries seemed extremely suspicious on how it was explained.
 We started our investigation from there.
 And that led us after months of investigation, very extensive to multiple defendants with multiple charges," said Livonia police Capt.
 Ronald Taig.

 The Livonia COPE facility is located along Schoolcraft Road, just west of Farmington Road.

 None of the accused wanted to talk on camera Wednesday.
 However, they did say the patients attacked them and their actions were in self-defense.
 Peterson's wife said the same.